AymanAlnajjar/AymanAlnajjar/README.md

 Here are a few highlights from my repositories:

--  **Customer Segmentation with K-Means** – Identifying customer clusters using demographic data
+-  [Predction Of Sales](https://github.com/AymanAlnajjar/Prediction-of-Product-Sales) – Identifying customer clusters using demographic data
--  **Data Cleaning Pipeline** – Cleaning and processing messy CSV files using Pandas

-Check out my pinned repositories for more!

 ---